Recursive Dynamic State Estimation for Power Systems with an Incomplete Nonlinear DAE Model

 The results for the rotor angle, rotor speed, turbine power, and exciter voltage for the generators at nodes $33$, $34$, and $36$ for the standard deviation of measurement noise of 0.001 p.u. are shown in Figure~\ref{fig:results_short}.
 All rotor angles are given with respect to the rotor angle at bus $36$.

 It can be seen that the proposed method showcases excellent tracking properties both during initialization and during disturbances.
 Both the implicit Euler and the trapezoidal rule achieve satisfactory performance.
 The implicit Euler appears to have a more damped response to wrong initial conditions and better tracking during transients.
 The explicit Euler is not shown in the figure because it suffers, as expected for stiff systems, from oscillatory behavior.
-In what follows, we only consider the trapezoidal discretization scheme, as its tracking performance during transients is deemed superior to the forward and backward Euler.
-Fig.~\ref{fig:results_short_voltage} presents the true and the estimated voltage magnitudes of all nodes in the shaded area.
+In what follows, we only consider the backward Euler discretization scheme, as its tracking performance during transients is deemed superior to the forward Euler and the trapezoidal scheme.
+Figure~\ref{fig:results_short_voltage} presents the true and estimated voltage magnitudes of all nodes in the area of interest.
 The estimated states closely track the true values, both during steady state and transients.
-The average mean-square error of the estimation of all nodes after the initialization phase ($t \geq \SI{7.5}{s}$) is $8.25 \cdot 10^{-7}$.
-This value is smaller than the variance of the PMU measurement noise, despite the fact that the network is statically unobservable.
+The average mean square error of the estimation of all nodes after the initialization phase ($t \geq \SI{7.5}{s}$) is $8.25 \cdot 10^{-7}$.
+This value is smaller than the variance of the PMU measurement noise despite the fact that the network is statically unobservable.
 The maximal number of iterations to reach the prespecified threshold of $\epsilon = 10^{-4}$ and the average and worst-case computing times for the iterated schemes are shown in Table~\ref{tab:computational}.
 For both discretization schemes, the average and maximal computational times are below the typical PMU sampling rate.